 Where?
 Anywhere.
 What do you do first?
 Whatever you want...just as long as they can count to nine recognize a rectangle and tell if something is same or different.
 If they can't count to nine I have pages for that too...base 10 blocks make it easy and fun.
 Did I mention when you use base ten blocks you automatically add an element of fun into the lesson?
 You do.

-If you are looking for base 10 blocks you can get them here and with me you get a password which gains you access to MANY hours of vids and lots of PDF's to help you make the best use of your blocks.
+If you are looking for base 10 blocks you can get them here and with me you get a passporrt which gains you access to MANY hours of vids and lots of PDF's to help you make the best use of your blocks.
 There are nows hundreds of hours of videos and reading for you to go through that are ABSOLUTELY FREE.
 Not free if you give your email and phone number, not free with a purchase but just plain FREE.

-Here is a book I wrote that introduces several concepts to young children you can down load it with you password.
-Stuff gets added to the password protected pages all the time and I am told it takes a few weeks to get through it all if you spend a lot of time at it.
-Months if you just do a little each week.
-This is the recommended way and I highly recommend you have your blocks out and play along as you do so.
-Just watching won't cut it you need to be hands on.
+Here is a book I wrote that introduces several concepts to young children you can down load it with your password.
+Stuff gets added to the password protected pages all the time and I am told it takes a few Months to get through it all if you spend a lot of time at it.
+Binge watching is not recommended.
+A little bit each week.
+This is the recommended way and I highly recommend you have your blocks out and play along as you watch videos.
+Just watching won't cut it: you need to be hands on.

 I can't stress this enough.
+(Even though I bolded it and put it in red.)
 Over the years and through my travels I found that having your hands on the base 10 blocks made all the difference between a crowd that 100% got it from grandma to the kids and a crowd that didn't.
-If you think that you can learn math without DOING math: you're going to have a bad time.
-Just watching the vids isn't enough.
+If they got it I made sales if they didn't get it I didn't make sales.
+So this understanding was purely pragmatic.